A vanilla Rao--Blackwellization of Metropolis--Hastings algorithms: The Rao--Blackwellization solution

 but this quantity is usually unavailable in closed form and needs to be estimated by an unbiased estimator.
-The geometric $\frn_i$ is the obvious solution that is used in the original \mh~estimate, but solutions with smaller variance also are available, as shown by the following results:
+The geometric $\frn_i$ is the obvious solution that is used in the original Metropolis--Hastings estimate, but solutions with smaller variance also are available, as shown by the following results. \begin{lemma} If $(y_j)_j$ is an i.i.d. sequence with distribution $q(y|\frx_i)$, then the quantity